OOXXXXOO/DARTH/README.md

 If we write the 'image' & 'label' to csv / json that could be great dataset for deeplearning training work flow.

+And we have finished that on the [Process](document/GuidetoStart.md) workflow.
 We could show the label&image like that.

 ```python